Southampton-RSG-Training/dirac-bash-writing-scripts/_episodes/01-bash-functions.md

 i=0
 time_var='time_var'
 time_arr='time_arr'
 # Start a loop
 while [[ $i -le 100 ]]; do
    # Run the funtion to get the current time as an array
    get_time_vars
    # check if the number is a multiple of divisor
    do_i_print=$( check_multiple $divisor )

    # if the number was a multiple then print the time to console
    if [ $do_i_print -eq 0 ]; then
       echo $time_var
    fi

    # wait one second
    sleep 1
    (( i++ ))
 done
 ```
+{: .language-bash}

+> ## Check your understanding
+> The changes made to the script have a few advantages.
+It allows a variable to be set and used by the new function
+> check_multiple. how is it different to our scoped variables, why might this be better in this instance?
 >
-> The changes made to the script have a few advantages:
-> - It allows a variable to be set and used by the new function check_multiple, how is it different to our scoped variables, why might this be better in this instance?
+> > ## Solution
 > > The variable `divisor` is passed to the function and accessed using `$1`, as we haven't used a variable in the global
 > > scope we could use this to set two divisor variables and use them without needing to change anything.
-More on this later...
+More on this
+> later...
 > >
 > {: .solution}
 >
-> - How has the code been made more readable?
+> But how has the code been made more readable?
+>
+> > ## Solution
 > > Defining the variable seconds as a number in base 10 was only necessary because we wanted to use the moduli operator
 > > we can move it into the function and give it a local scope so that it de-clutters the while loop making the loop
 > > appear simpler and more closely follow the steps we defined earlier.
 > >
 > {: .solution}
 >
-{: .challange}
+{: .challenge}

 ## What can I do with a function now?

-We've shown, how a function is defined, where and why functions are written, how to use the result of a function, the
+We've shown how a function is defined, where and why functions are written, how to use the result of a function, the
 affect of variable scope, and how to pass variables to a function.
 There is a common coding challenge called fizzbuzz,
-where numbers are looped over and printed unless if the number is a multiple of 3 fizz is printed, if it is a multiple
+where numbers are looped over.
+If the number is a multiple of 3 "fizz" is printed, if it is a multiple
-of 5 buzz is printed, and if it is a multiple of both fizzbuzz is printed.
+of 5 "buzz" is printed, and if it is a multiple of both "fizzbuzz" is printed.
 The pseudocode logic for this is like this:

 - Loop over integers i from 1 to n
   - check if i is a multiple of 3 assign result to a
   - check if i is a multiple of 5 assign result to b
   - check if a and b are both true
     - if true:
       - print fizzbuzz
     - if false:
       - check if a is true: